khushi19312/shell/README.md

 # shell

- Introduction
+ Introduction\n
       The project aims at writing a shell program in C. The shell has internal commands and external commands.
-2. Internal functions implemented
+2. Internal functions implemented\n
       a. cd - cd~ and cd..
       To change the directory
       ~ gives home directory